NNShende/CardDatabase/README.md

 # CardDatabase

-- A Yugioh Card database using Jetpack Compose
+- A Yugioh Card database using Jetpack Compose, built with Modular design